Omrigan/urban-scheduler/README.md

 The system is able to solve the optimization problem called "POGTSP" - Partial-Ordered Generalized Travelling Salesman Problem.

-The optimization is performed through dynamic programming.
+The optimization is performed through mixed algorithm: branch&bound and dynamic programming.